conradojordan/advent-of-code/README.md

 ## Run

 To run any single solution, execute it from the root directory.
-For example: `python3 2021/python/day1.py`
+For example: `python3 2021/python/day1.py` or `go run 2021/go/day1.go`